RyanStarr/Static-Site/content/authors/admin/_index.md

 bio: My name is Ryan Starr.
 I have an AZ-900 certification, experience in an IT Service Desk environment and have gained many skills using my home lab.
 interests:
-  - My interests include configuring my home lab
+  - Configuring my home lab
-  - 3d printing
+  - 3D printing
-  - game creation and cooking.
+  - Game creation
+  - Cooking
 social:
   - icon: envelope
     icon_pack: fas